badada-club/badada-bot/readme.md

 2. [Development (ru)](https://github.com/badada-club/badada-bot/blob/master/docs/development.md)
 3. [Knowledge base (ru)](https://github.com/badada-club/badada-bot/blob/master/docs/kb.md)

 This software does not offer any license.
-Contributions from people who are not the owners of the repository (if any) may be rejected without explanation.
+Please be aware that contributions from people who are not the owners of the repository (if any) may be rejected for this reason.